 File Processing Options

-Black Point Compensation: To make sure that high-quality color conversion is performed without detail losses in the shadows when using the relative colorimetric rendering intent, Black Point Compensation under Configurations/Options is enabled by default.
+Black Point Compensation: Enabled by default.
+Ensures that high-quality color conversion is performed without detail losses in the shadows when using the relative colorimetric rendering intent.
 This is especially important in PDF documents as relative colorimetric with black point compensation is not supported in PDF files before PDF 2.0.
 PDF 2.0 and higher does support black point compensation – see section below.

 Typically the rendering intent to be used when converting or viewing PDF files is defined together with the embedded ICC profile of each object and is set by the PDF authoring application.
 In such applications, the default rendering intent is usually set to relative colorimetric with black point compensation but in older PDF files – due to the lack of support – this becomes relative colorimetric (without black point compensation) leading to detail losses in the shadows after conversion.
 For that reason black point compensation is a separate option in the preferences of many PDF applications.